RonnieH11/CS412NPComplete/approx_solution/README.txt

-cs412_mingraphcoloring_approx.py takes in a txt file and returns the number of colors used and the vertices with their colors.
+cs412_mingraphcoloring_approx.py takes in a txt file containing the vertice edge connections and returns the number of colors used and a list of the vertices with their colors.

 To run the program, in the terminal type "Get-Content test_Cases/test.txt | python cs412_mingraphcoloring_approx.py"